festeraeb/SonarSniffer/CESAROPS_ASSESSMENT.md

 ---

-## The Charlie Brown Case: What You NEED
+## The Missing Vessel Case: What You NEED

-Here's what would actually help find the Rosa and give closure:
+Here's what would actually help locate missing vessels and provide closure:

 ```
 Day 1 - Initial Report